jazzband/django-debug-toolbar/README.rst

 	``'debug_toolbar.middleware.DebugToolbarMiddleware',``

+   Tying into middleware allows each panel to be instantiated on request and rendering to happen on response.

 #.
 Add a tuple called `DEBUG_TOOLBAR_PANELS` to your ``settings.py`` file that
    specifies the full Python path to the panel that you want included in the Toolbar.
 This setting looks very much like the `MIDDLEWARE_CLASSES` setting.